What is made in Italy

 Cipollini is known for its custom-made approach, contemporary looks and latest materials used.

-Ferrari 812 Superfast is the last Ferrari model.
-As expected, it is not easily affordable with a price of 291.642 Euros.
-Maserati cars are less expensive.
-Their last model, the Levante suv, costs 73.417€
+Ferrari 812 Superfast is the latest Ferrari model.
+As expected, it is not easily affordable with a price of 291,642 Euros.
+Hence you might want to consider Maserati, who’s latest Levante SUV, costs “only” 73.417€

 Much of Ferrari’s fame is due to the Formula 1 team and merchandising, which are more profitable to the company than cars themselves.
 Moreover, there is even a Ferrari themed park in Dubai, and a themed land in Port Aventura, near Barcelona.